Policy Innovation Leaders of Tomorrow 2021

-The North Carolina Policy Innovation Leaders of Tomorrow 2021 (PILOT 21) initiative is a multi-campus program to provide undergraduates at nine universities (Duke, NC A&T, NCCU, NC State, UNCA, UNC-CH, Wake Forest, Shaw and UNCW) a chance to identify critical issues facing the state and to learn how to work productively toward change.
-Through the initiative, these undergraduates will gain experience framing an issue, applying data to policy analysis and working with other undergraduates across the ideological spectrum to achieve consensus.
-They will use a variety of strategies to bring recommendations to the attention of state and local government elected officials and other policymakers.
+The North Carolina Policy Innovation Leaders of Tomorrow 2021 (PILOT 21) initiative was a multi-campus program to provide undergraduates at nine universities (Duke, NC A&T, NCCU, NC State, UNCA, UNC-CH, Wake Forest, Shaw and UNCW) a chance to identify critical issues facing the state and to learn how to work productively toward change.
+Through the initiative, these undergraduates gained experience framing an issue, applying data to policy analysis and working with other undergraduates across the ideological spectrum to achieve consensus.
+They used a variety of strategies to bring recommendations to the attention of state and local government elected officials and other policymakers.

-The Institute for Emerging Issues will lead this initiative, in partnership with Carolina Demography at the Carolina Population Center.
-Each participating campus will have a team of up to eight students led by a single student who will serve as “student lead,” a faculty member who will advise the team and the initiative as a whole, serving as “faculty lead,” and a dean-level/department chair-level member who will serve on a multi-campus “Dean/Chair Council.”
+The Institute for Emerging Issues led this initiative, in partnership with Carolina Demography at the Carolina Population Center.
+Each participating campus had a team of up to eight students led by a single student who served as “student lead,” a faculty member who advised the team and the initiative as a whole, serving as “faculty lead,” and a dean-level/department chair-level member who served on a multi-campus “Dean/Chair Council.”

 - March 2021: Students met virtually for a presentation by Carolina Demography on initial broad policy ideas and decided to focus on the policy issue of food insecurity for work moving forward.

-- November 2021: Student teams will meet at NC State’s Hunt Library to hear from speakers, determine final recommendations and develop strategies for moving ideas forward.
+- November 2021: Student teams met at NC State’s Hunt Library to hear from speakers, determine final recommendations and develop strategies for moving ideas forward.

-- November 2021 – February 2022: Student teams will execute strategies to move ideas forward through writing, conversations, testimony and other means.
+- November 2021 – February 2022: Student teams executed strategies to move ideas forward through writing, conversations, testimony and other means.